R.A.D. Women's Self Defense

 Instructor

 Hello!
-I’m Officer Brianna (Brie) Schmitz and I work for Buchanan City Police Department!
-In 2018, I was sent to R.A.D.
-Instructor training and am now a certified instructor.
-Since then I have helped teach several R.A.D. courses with the Berrien County Sheriff’s Department, Pokagon Tribal Police Department, and Baroda-Lake Township Police Department.
+I’m Officer Angela (Angie) Baggett and I work for Buchanan City Police Department!
+In 2015, I was sent to R.A.D.
+Instructor training and am a certified instructor in several courses.
+Since then I have helped teach several R.A.D. courses with the Berrien County Sheriff’s Department, Pokagon Tribal Police Department, Baroda-Lake Township Police Department, and St. Joseph Public Safety.
 Teaching women self-defense is one of the best parts of my job, and it has been incredibly inspiring to become a part of this wonderful program!
-I am excited to teach you how to be more aware of your surroundings, and be ready if you ever have to defend yourself.
+Our team is excited to teach you how to be more aware of your surroundings, and be ready if you ever have to defend yourself.
 YOU CAN DO IT!